Mostafa-ammer/Mostafa-ammer/README.md

 #### I'am Machine Learning Engineer and Data Scientist

 My name is Mostafa Amer , I am a master's student at Queen's University, specializing in data science.
-My master's degree is funded by the Digital Egypt Builders Initiative (DEBI),  My jop is Data Scientist,I really enjoy learning languages and different Framework , executed some projects in  Macine Learning , Deep Learaning , Data Mining
+My master's degree is funded by the Digital Egypt Builders Initiative (DEBI),I really enjoy learning languages and different Framework ,I executed some projects in  Macine Learning , Deep Learaning , Data Mining and Data-Analytics

 Exambles of work :